Ren'Py vs Pixi’VN

 Implementation of minigames

-, this is necessary because otherwise you will have big performance problems.
-With CDD you can create/control one or more graphic elements through a render loop.
-CDD is not very intuitive and complicated to use.
+CDD is not very intuitive and is complicated to use.
 There are very few examples and few developers using CDD.
-In fact, most of the minigames do not have complex logic and animations.
+In fact, most minigames do not have complex logic and animations.

-You can try some Ren'Py and PIxiJS minigames to understand the difference:
+You can try some Ren'Py and PixiJS minigames to understand the difference:

 UI implementation